conorotompkins/pgh-crime/Exploratory_Analysis_rmarkdown_github.md

     ## 10             Central Oakland 10435
     ## # ... with 85 more rows

-Which arrest descriptions are the most common?
+Which incident descriptions are the most common?

 ``` r
 df %>%